On Being Grateful This Thanksgiving Even if You’re on the Road

 - Have someone DV-R the game for you.

 - Call an old friend who may not have anywhere to go for the holiday.

 Being on the road over a holiday is never easy.
-Cultivate the gratitude that is part and parcel of Thanksgiving anyway, by staying safe, coping well and being mindful of all the others are out there punching clock—just like you.
+Cultivate the gratitude that is part and parcel of Thanksgiving.
+You can do this by staying safe, coping well and being mindful of all others who are out there punching clock—just like you.